mdornseif/appengine-toolkit/README.markdown

 #### Errors and Redirections

 BasicHandler currently provides an `error()` method to send error codes to the client.
-USers are encouraged to use raising of HTTP-Status codes instead.
+Users are encouraged to use raising of HTTP-Status codes instead.
 This results in much easier program flow and clearly documents a function ending wit e.g. a redirect.

 Typical usage is like this: